franko/elementary-plotlib/sphinx-doc/manual/source/plot.rst

     Discard the current layer with all its content.
 The previous layer will become the current one.
 If the plot has only one layer the operation has no effect.

-  .. cpp:function:: void SetLegend(Plot legend, Placement location)
+  .. cpp:function:: void SetLegendPlot(Plot legend, Placement location)

     Set the given plot as a legend in the given location.

-  .. cpp:function:: void GetLegend(Placement location)
+  .. cpp:function:: void GetLegendPlot(Placement location)

     Returns a copy of the plot's legend in the given location.